mssfoobar/docs/docs/overview/introduction.md

 maintainable, and to allow automated testing, security scanning and alerting, and deployment, many different pieces need to fit together to support the backbone of the system.

-The following is the evolving list of technologies chosen to support development of the **AOH** platform.
+The following is an evolving list of technologies chosen to support development of the `AOH` platform.

 # Platform Infrastructure